Gear up for spring workouts with Amazon's Champion C9 sale

 C9 Champion Women's Seamless Dip Dye Cami Bra ($13.99, originally $19.99; amazon.com)

 This seamless sports bra with removable cups is in on the dip-dyed trend.
-Chose from blue, black, dusty rose and deep berry gradient hues.
+Choose from blue, black, dusty rose and deep berry gradient hues.

 ___________________________________________________________________________________